Bitcoin Network

-The Bitcoin Network is made up of everyone running the bitcoin software (better known as “bitcoin clients”).
+The Bitcoin Network is made up of individuals running the bitcoin software.

 What does the network do?